 The total loss is \$16.5 million per month, which consists of \$13.0 million loss to people who dislike sharing and 3.55 loss to people who like sharing.
 The \$13.0 million loss was incurred by Hulu subscribers who dislike sharing sufficiently to not choose Hulu if they had known its sharing practices.
 The \$3.5 million loss was incurred by people who did not subscribe to Hulu but like sharing sufficiently to have chosen Hulu if they had known its sharing practices.
 The average loss per person in the population is simply the aggregate loss divided by market size (31 million).
 The average loss for Hulu subscribers can best be explained by starting in the bottom row of Table 10.
 Hulu subscribers who like sharing their information incurred zero harm from the nondisclosure: they subscribed to Hulu and so obtained the benefits of the sharing even though they didn't realize beforehand that they would.

 Importantly, they also did not gain from the nondisclosure.
 They obtained greater welfare from Hulu than they had expected when they chose Hulu.
 But they obtained the benefits of sharing even without prior disclosure, which would not have changed anything for them.
 Hulu subscribers who dislike sharing were hurt by \$3.05 on average.
 Not all Hulu subscribers who dislike sharing were hurt by the non-disclosure.
 Only those who would not have chosen Hulu if they had known of its sharing practices were hurt, and these people were hurt by more than \$3.05 on average (since the \$3.05 average include Hulu subscribers who dislike sharing but were not hurt from the nondisclosure since they still would have chosen Hulu.)
-The top row in Table 10 gives a loss per Hulu subscriber of \$2.16: it is the average of the \$3.05 in the second row and \$0.00 in the third row, weighted by the share of Hulu subscribers who dislike and like sharing.
-The losses for people who did not subscribe the Hulu are analogous.
-People who dislike sharing and did not subscribe to Hulu incurred no loss, since they would not have chosen Hulu if its sharing practices had been disclosed.
+The top row in Table 10 gives a loss per Hulu subscriber of \$2.16: it is the average of the \$3.05 in the second row and \$0.00 in the third row, weighted by the share of Hulu subscribers who dislike sharing and did not subscribe to Hulu incurred no loss, since they would not have chosen Hulu if its sharing practices.
 Some people who did not subscribe to Hulu but like sharing would have chosen Hulu if they had known that Hulu shared their information.
 These people obtained less utility that they could have obtained under full disclosure.